-Part 1 Business Operations and Result
+Business Operations and Result

-1. Company group structure and operations
+Company group structure and operations

-1.1 Policy and Overview of the Business
+1. Policy and Overview of the Business

 Food and Drinks Public Co., Ltd. was established in 1985.
 The Company's main business is manufacturing food and beverage according to customers' requirement under customers' brands, and company's own brand products.
 The Company's business involved selling to both domestic market and export to more than 10 countries such as Australia, Japan, United Kingdom, USA, Africa and countries in AEC; including indirect export through companies in Thailand.
-The export ratio to domestic market is equal to 62.0% : 38.0% in 2021.
+The export ratio to domestic market is equal to 59.9%: 40.1% in 2022.

-1.1.1 Vision, objectives, goals and strategies
+1.1 Vision, objectives, goals and strategies

+Vision

-Vision is to be a leading company in the production and distribution of food and beverage products in accordance with international standards.
+To be a leading company in the production and distribution of food and beverage products in accordance with international standards.